falcosecurity/falco-website/content/en/blog/adaptive-syscalls-selection/index.md

 Before the 0.35.0 release, Falco would monitor a predefined set of commonly used syscalls in its kernel driver for threat detection, regardless of the specific rules being applied.
 However, this approach had limitations as it would monitor a large number of syscalls.
 In certain user configurations, Falco would needlessly monitor syscalls not relevant to the loaded rules, consuming system resources without effectively contributing to the intended purpose of threat detection.

-You may ask yourself why Falco has been tracing a predetermined set of commonly used syscalls until now.
+You may ask yourself why Falco has been monitoring a predetermined set of commonly used syscalls until now.
 Falco relies on a set of syscalls to establish and maintain its state in userspace.
 For example, when a new process is spawned or a network connection is created, multiple syscalls are involved.
 Additionally, Falco maintains a process cache table in userspace, which requires tracking certain syscalls to ensure the accuracy and currency of the cache table.
 The process table is crucial for retrieving real-time process tree lineages and other functions.

 Initially, tracing a predefined set of syscalls provided a solid foundation for Falco's functionality.
 However, with the growing computational workload on servers and systems, it became necessary to adopt a new and more efficient approach to optimize performance.